SnickerdoodleLabs/protocol/documentation/sdql/EVALUATION OF INSTANCES.md

 In other words, insight instances arithmetically combine user data for aggregation.
 Because insights is the only value returned to an insight platform, return value of instances is the sole thing that is used by an insight platform to determine which data wallets are eligible for a given compensation.

-An important remark is that return expressions are dependent on the condition expressions of the same instance, because a data wallet must be targeted by an organization owner in the first place, and this is what the conditions logic is for.
+An important remark is that return expressions are dependent on the condition expressions of the same instance, because a data wallet must be targeted by an organization owner in the first place, and this is what the target logic is for.

-Please notice **compensation logic** will only respect the result of the return expression of an insight instance, not the conditions expression.
-But as explained, returns expression is dependent on conditions.
+Please notice **compensation logic** will only respect the result of the return expression of an insight instance, not the target expression.
+But as explained, returns expression is dependent on the target expression.

 Return expressions are different from logic expressions because they're not supposed to resolve to a binary value like true or false (they can, though).
 They can resolve in numbers, strings, booleans, as well as complex objects and null.
 What matters in the end for compensations logic is if return value of an insight instance is not null and is valid.